yingx9/tp/docs/UserGuide.md

 ```

 ## List all items: `list` | [Return to contents](#contents)
-You can list all resources OR filter by certain tags or genre.
+List all resources OR filter by certain tags or genre.

 Format: `list [/tag TAG /g GENRE ]`
 - Including both filters `tag` and `genre` will only list resources satisfying both criteria: